 DO NOT REMOVE THE SAND!
-Resist the temptation to pocket any of the beautiful green sand as a Big Island souvenir.
+Resist the temptation to take any of the beautiful green sand as a Big Island souvenir.
 Not only is the supply limited, but the volcano goddess Pele has been known to wreak havoc upon visitors who remove green or black sand from her beaches!
 Don't say we didn't warn you.

 The coastline along here is raw and untamed.
 Waves crash along the jagged shoreline and send sea spray rocketing skyward.
 Periodically you will come across evidence of ancient Hawaiian civilization in the remains of the rock structures along the coast.

-Even with all the branches in the road that seem to ramble every which way along the path to Green Sand Beach, it’s not easy to get lost on this hike.
+Even with all the branches in the road that seem to ramble every which way along the path to Papakolea green sand beach, it’s not easy to get lost on this hike.
 Just keep the coastline on your right and eventually you end up at the beach.
-Papakolea lies at the bottom of a large lava bowl carved out of the coastline.
-The trail to the bottom begins behind the beach, with a steep descent that is often slippery.
+Papakolea Beach lies at the bottom of a large lava bowl carved out of the coastline.
+The trail to the bottom begins behind the beach on its western edge, with a steep descent that is often slippery.
 Before you venture down, check the surf and make sure the waves aren’t crashing clear up to the top of the beach.

 Use extreme caution if you go into the water.
 The ocean adjacent to Mahana Bay is unprotected and waves can be severe.
 People do swim here.
 We generally choose not to, unless it’s super calm.
 It’s just too exposed, and the undertow is fierce during even moderate surf.
 There are plenty of other great Hawaii beaches that make for better swimming!